travisdoor/bl/docs/master/language.md

 foo :: fn (v: Any) {}
 ```

-For types converted to the Any compiler implicitly sets `type_info` field to pointer to the TypeType
+For types converted to the Any compiler implicitly sets `type_info` field to a pointer to the TypeType
 type-info and data field to the pointer to actual type-info of the converted type.

 ```c